-This new feature allows comparing the mean values on the observable variables on the segments defined by the Breakout variable.
+This new feature allows comparing the mean values of the observable variables on the segments defined by the Breakout variable.

 Null Value Assessment

-When two segments are selected, this option allows estimating if the mean values of the segments are significantly different.
+When two segments are selected, this option allows estimating if the mean values of these segments are significantly different.

 Two tests are proposed for answering this question:

 - a Frequentist one, NHST t-test, the Null Hypothesis Significance Testing with the Welch's two-sample, two tailed t-test, and

 - a Bayesian one, BEST, described in the paper by John K. Kruschke, "Bayesian Estimation Supersedes the t-test", Journal of Experimental Psychology: General, 2013.

 Below is the Bayesian network used in the BEST approach.
 We are assuming that the samples follow a Student's t-distribution.
 The two segments have their ownand , but they share the same .

 The default Confidence Level has been set to 95%.
 This is the same for both tests.